Russian pranksters trick Polish president into believing he is talking to France’s Macron

 Polish President Andrzej Duda said that he was tricked by a prankster pretending to be French President Emmanuel Macron last week when a missile strike killed two in a village near the Ukrainian border.

-Duda’s office later confirmed the incident on Tuesday in a Twitter saying that the president realised “the unusual way” the conversation was taking place that it was probably a hoax and hung up.
+Duda’s office later confirmed the incident on Tuesday in a tweet, saying the president realised “the unusual way” the conversation was taking place that it was probably a hoax and hung up.

-"During the call, President Andrzej Duda realized from the unusual way the interlocutor conducted the conversation that there might have been an attempted hoax attempt and ended the conversation."
+"During the call, President Andrzej Duda realised from the unusual way the interlocutor conducted the conversation that there might have been an attempted hoax attempt and ended the conversation."

 The authorities have now begun to investigate how the callers managed to get in contact with him through regular services, the statement said.